Wittelab/samasy/README.md

   $ rackup
   ```
   You can now point your browser to ```http://localhost:9292``` and follow the on screen directions

 ### Try A Live Demo!
 [http://samasy.wittelab.ucsf.edu/](http://samasy.wittelab.ucsf.edu/)
 username: _user@samasy.com_
 password: _demo_

+**Additional details about how Samasy is implemented can be found [here](IMPLEMENTATION.md).
+If you have been using Samasy for an academic project, please cite the following publication: TBD**